HR Professional Home

 .210 Applications

-.211 Section 130.6 authorizes applications for such Shift Pay Differentials from appointing officers, employees, and employee organizations.
-Applications by appointing officers should be submitted in accordance with New York STate Electronic Personnel (NYSTEP) procedures detailed in the NYSTEP/TPM User Manual.
+.211 Section 130.6 authorizes applications for Shift Pay Differentials from appointing officers, employees, and employee organizations.
+Applications by appointing officers should be submitted in accordance with New York State Electronic Personnel (NYSTEP) procedures detailed in the NYSTEP/TPM User Manual.
 Applications by employees and employee organizations should be submitted in writing to the Director of the Division of Classification and Compensation.

 .212 All requests should include detailed information and documentation regarding: